Menasseh Ben Israel: Life

 Oliver Cromwell was sympathetic to the Jewish cause, partly because of his tolerant leanings but chiefly because he foresaw the importance for English commerce of the participation of the Jewish merchant princes, some of whom had already made their way to London.
 At this juncture, the English gave Jews full rights in the colony of Surinam, which they had controlled since 1650.
 There is some debate among historians concerning whether Menasseh's motives for pursuing the readmission of the Jews by England were primarily political or religious.
-Ismar Schorsch, for example, has argued that the idea of England being a final place for Jews to inhabit in order to bring about the coming of the Messiah was hardly present in The Hope of Israel (1652), but rather was developed by Menasseh later (1656-57 when he was in London) in order to appeal to English Christians with Millenarian beliefs.
+Ismar Schorsch, for example, has argued that the idea of England being a final place for Jews to inhabit to bring about the coming of the Messiah was hardly present in The Hope of Israel (1652), but rather was developed by Menasseh later (1656–57 when he was in London) to appeal to English Christians with Millenarian beliefs.
 Henry Méchoulan, on the other hand, in his later in-depth detailed analysis of the book has striven to show that the Jewish messianic theme in it is also rather fundamental to its initial conception.
 Steven Nadler, in his 2018 book, which is actually the last word on Menasseh's biography to be published to date, has seemingly also closed the debate on this issue of Menasseh's own messianic beliefs:

 They [the sundry European Gentile Millenarians that were in contact with him] especially valued [Menasseh] as the Jewish expositor of a common [Jewish-Christian] Messianic vision, wherein the worldly empires will be swept away by a "Fifth Kingdom" [or Fifth Monarchy] ruled by a savior sent by God.

 In November 1655, Menasseh arrived in London.
 During his absence from the Netherlands, the Amsterdam rabbis excommunicated his student, Baruch Spinoza.
 In London, Menasseh published his Humble Addresses to the Lord Protector, but its effect was weakened by William Prynne's publication of Short Demurrer.
 Cromwell summoned the Whitehall Conference in December of the same year.

 Some of the most notable statesmen, lawyers, and theologians of the day were summoned to this conference to discuss whether the Jews should be readmitted to England.
 The chief practical result was the declaration of judges Glynne and Steele that "there was no law which forbade the Jews' return to England" (as they had been expelled by royal decree of King Edward I, and not by formal parliamentary action; Jews remaining in England lived, however, under constant threat of expulsion).
 Though nothing was done to regularize the position of the Jews, the door was opened to their gradual return.
 On 14 December 1655, John Evelyn entered in his Diary, "Now were the Jews admitted."
 (Note: John Evelyn's diary entry for 14 December 1655.

 I visited Mr. Hobbes, the famous philosopher of Malmesbury, with who I had been long acquainted in France.